hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

 + Brute force normalization approach
   + Using well-segmented, upright images to fit the correct box for training
-  + Designing period - try all possible boxes in a range of positions and scales
+  + Designing phase - try all possible boxes in a range of positions and scales
     + widely used for computer vision
     + particularly to detect upright things like faces and house numbers in unsegmented images
     + much more efficient if the recognizer can cope with some variation in position and scale